Visitors to Japan Fall 1.1 Pct in Jan.

 Tokyo, Feb.
 19 (Jiji Press)--The number of foreign visitors to Japan in January dropped 1.1 pct from a year before to 2,661,000, weighed down by fewer South Korean visitors, estimates by the Japan National Tourism Organization showed Wednesday.

-January marked the fourth straight month of year-on-year decrease.
-The number of visitors to Japan could fall further as the novel coronavirus outbreak is seen chilling travel demand worldwide, industry sources said.
-The Japanese government now faces greater difficulties achieving its target of attracting 40 million visitors to the country this year, the sources said.
+There is a risk that the novel coronavirus outbreak will lead to a further decline in visitors to Japan.

-The number of South Korean visitors fell 59.4 pct to 316,800 reflecting strained relations between Tokyo and Seoul.
+The estimates showed that the number of South Korean visitors fell 59.4 pct, continuing dropping at a rate of nearly 60 pct amid strained relations between Tokyo and Seoul.

 [Copyright The Jiji Press, Ltd.]